Review: Hi-Tec Eurotrek Walking Boots

 For over a decade, the Hi-Tec Eurotrek range have been our main workhorse boots for testing the iWalk Cornwall walks, primarily because they are reliable and affordable.

 The first and second versions of Eurotrek had eyelets for the laces that broke off really easily.
-This was massively improved in version 3 and the new Lite model.
+This was improved in version 3 and in the new 4th generation Lite model.
+However, the eyelet rivet broke after only a week on my latest pair of 4th gen Lite boots so it still seems to be a quality control issue.

 We literally test our boots to destruction.
 With very heavy use in the wet, the way these boots usually eventually fail after many months of abuse is in one of two ways: